delvelabs/batea/README.md

 Batea is a context-driven network device ranking framework based on the anomaly detection family of machine learning algorithms.
 The goal of Batea is to allow security teams to __automatically filter interesting network assets__ in large networks using nmap scan reports.
 We call those *Gold Nuggets*.

-For more information about Gold Nuggeting and the science behind Batea, check out out whitepaper [here](http://delvesecurity.com/wp-content/uploads/2019/10/Automating-Intuition-Batea-WP.pdf)
+For more information about Gold Nuggeting and the science behind Batea, check out our whitepaper [here](http://delvesecurity.com/wp-content/uploads/2019/10/Automating-Intuition-Batea-WP.pdf)

 You can try Batea on your nmap scan data without downloading the software, using Batea Live: https://batea.delvesecurity.com/